pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       PDF only: Change an embedded file given its entry number or name.
 All parameters are optional.
 Letting them default leads to a no-operation.

       :arg int/str item: index or name of entry.
 An integer must be in ``range(0, embeddedFileCount())``.
-      :arg bytes|bytearray|BytesIO buffer: the new file content.
+      :arg bytes,bytearray,BytesIO buffer: the new file content.

          .. versionchanged:: 1.14.13
             ``io.BytesIO`` is now also supported.